 Henrich points out that although in the B-Deduction Kant sought to avoid the problems of a subjective deduction, this “does not mean that he neglected the demand for an explanation of the possibility of relating the categories to intuitions.”
-However, by Kant's account, a subjective deduction contains not only an examination of cognitive faculties, but also an investigation of “the possibility of the pure understanding,” which would include an investigation of how the categories are related to empirical intuition and to the objects presented to us in such intuition.
-This is precisely the type of inquiry that we encounter in §24 and §26 — and Henrich agrees.
-Thus, in the last analysis, it seems that the views of Henrich, Paton, and Adickes can be reconciled: they all agree that the second step aims to show how it is that the categories are related to objects of experience -- in such a way as to show how the categories correctly apply to them.
+However, by Kant’s account, a subjective deduction features not only an examination of cognitive faculties, but also an investigation of “the possibility of the pure understanding,” which would include an investigation of how the categories are related to empirical intuition and to the objects presented to us in such intuition.
+This is precisely the type of inquiry that we encounter in §24 and §26 – and Henrich agrees.
+Thus, in the last analysis, it seems that the views of Henrich, Paton, and Adickes can be reconciled: they concur that the second step aims to show how it is that the categories are related to objects of experience – in such a way as to show how the categories correctly apply to them.
 Moreover, this common ground yields a satisfying interpretation of the specifics of the text.
 In §26 Kant contends that our intuitive representations of space and time, since they themselves contain a manifold, must also be synthesized by means of the categories.
-And now, because all objects that can be presented to us in intuition are given to us in space and time, our representations of them too will also be synthesized by the categories.
+And now, because all objects that can be presented to us in intuition are given to us in space and time, our representations of these objects will also be synthesized by the categories.
 Kant thus provides an explanation of how the categories apply to all the objects that can be presented to the senses, or in experience, by way of the manner in which these objects are given to us (cf. Longuenesse 1998: 211–33; Keller 1998: 88–94; Dickerson 2004: 196–201; Pollok 2008; Vinci 2014: 197–229).

 - I am conscious of my own existence in time; that is, I am aware, and can be aware, that I have experiences that occur in a specific temporal order. (premise)